-- Michael Myer's pale white mask and mechanics jump suit.
+- Michael Myer's pale white mask and mechanics jump suit from Halloween.

 - A tuxedo is not a common outfit, but try having James Bond not wear one at least once in one of his movies.

-- Jason's hockey mask was a horror icon since the third movie.
+- Jason's hockey mask has been a horror icon since Friday the 13th Part III.

 - Freddy's striped shirt and fedora is probably only slightly less of an icon.

 - Although Darth Vader needs the suit to live, it probably fits this trope better than any outfit in the films series.

 - Leia will either be presented in her white dress from the first film with the cinnamon buns hairstyle, or golden bikini.
 Often the iconic hair crosses over to the bikini, even though she never wore them together.

 - The leather jacket and fedora Indiana Jones wears.
 Especially the Fedora.
 Take away the hat, and you've got Henry Jones Jr. Take away the jacket, whip and the gun but leave the hat... he's still Indiana Jones.

 - The hat at least was specifically chosen to invoke this trope.
 When seen in silhouette, they wanted Indy to be distinguishable from all the other characters.
 This is one of the reasons the hat never comes off as well, no matter what happens.
 Also, it covers Indy's face, so you can't tell when it's Harrison Ford and when it's a stuntman.

 - Marty McFly's red down vest (confused with a lifejacket in the first movie) and jeans.